DYNA26: 27 April 2026. More info

 When is a Cloud-Based Run-time Licence required?

-By default, Dyalog Ltd charges the same amount as you pay your cloud provider for the computing resources used to run Dyalog in the cloud.
+You pay Dyalog Ltd the same amount as you pay your cloud provider for the computing resources used to run Dyalog.

 Royalty-Based Run-Time Licences